-Co-requisite: Concurrent enrollment in any music performance course Advisory: MUSIC-001; eligibility for ENGL-090
+CO-REQUISITE: Concurrent enrollment in any music performance

+ADVISORY: MUSIC-001; eligibility for ENGL-090

 Designed for the music student who needs further development on mechanics of vocalizing or playing an instrument or in the conceptual development in the theory of music as related to musical tone and technique beyond the work done in MUSIC-001.
 The material is designed to be used individually or in any sequence.
 May not be repeated.
-SC
+SC course